homemade almond butter

 The friction from the blending actually made my almonds quite hot (hot enough to produce steam), so I guess you could say they were partially ‘cooked’ anyway.

-1. Throw 3 cups of almonds into the food processor (more or less depending on the size of your processor).
+1. Throw 300g of almonds into the food processor (add more or less depending on the size of your processor).

 2. Blend until smooth and creamy, stopping to scrape down the sides and give the mix a stir up to help it process.